law society of canada approved

 • What happens if I’m arrested for Over 80 in Peel Region?

-• Will my license be suspended immediately after a DUI in Mississauga?
+• Will my license be suspended immediately?

 Yes.
 Under Ontario law, your license is suspended for 90 days immediately under the Administrative Driver’s License Suspension (ADLS) program.
 However, this is separate from the criminal case — if you are later found not guilty, the suspension does not remain on your record.